What is Fire Protection?

 When does a Wildfire Disaster occur

-- Conditions allow wildfires to spread towards communities.
+- Conditions allow wildfires to spread toward communities.
 Homes became an additional fuel source and became simultaneous ignition sources to other homes and structures.

-- Fire protection resources are quickly overwhelmed due to resources becoming less available, resulting in education to firefighting effectiveness focusing their efforts on protecting homes rather than fighting the fires.
+- Fire protection resources are quickly overwhelmed due to resources becoming less available, resulting in education on firefighting effectiveness, focusing their efforts on protecting homes rather than fighting fires.

-- Individuals living in the wildfire Urban Interface (WUI) areas are not only responsible for reducing the risk of their property, they also have an important role to play in their community’s preparedness strategy.
+- Individuals living in the wildfire Urban Interface (WUI) areas are responsible for reducing the risk to their property.
+They also have an important role to play in their community’s preparedness strategy.

 - Prevention involves individual efforts to diminish potential fuel sources near homes by removing vegetation, providing fire-break between vegetation and homes, use of ignition-resistant construction materials.

 - Understanding Wildfire behaviors (similar to the fire triangle, the wildfire behavior triangle includes weather, topography, and fuel sources.

 Understanding Wildfire behaviors, the wildfire behavior triangle

 - Temperature, Humidity, precipitation, and wind are all influential contributing factors.

 - During hot and dry weather, plants dry out quicker and ignite easier.